Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When a creature within 5 feet of you makes an attack against a creature that you can see, you can grant it :d20-adv: Advantage on its :d20-attack: Attack Roll as a :rsc-reaction: Reaction.
-You must be carrying a banner, flag, or standard in your hand to use this :rsc-reaction: Reaction.
+When a creature within 5 feet of you makes an attack against a creature that you can see, you can take a :rsc-reaction: Reaction to grant it :d20-adv: Advantage on its attack roll.
+You must be carrying a banner, flag, or standard in your hand.
 A holy symbol emblazoned on a shield also suffice.

 ---